 There could be several different reasons you're seeing a decline error message or your payment won't go through.

-If your credit or debit card was declined, check to see if:
+If your debit or credit card was declined, check to see if:

 Your card is expired or out of date—if the card you have on file doesn’t have your current billing address or is expired it will be declined.
 You can update your card’s expiration and/or your billing address quickly and easily in your PayPal account.